The Courtauld Gallery is the name of an art museum that is housed at Somerset House in London.

 The Luncheon on the Grass or “Le Déjeuner sur l’herbe” was originally referred to as “Le Bain.”
-It’s not immediately clear why because the main focus of the work is on the people sitting in the foreground.
+It’s not immediately clear why this Manet painting was named as such because the main focus of the work is on the people sitting in the foreground.
 There is, however, a woman taking a bath in a small pond in the background.

 The female nude sitting next to the two gentlemen draws all the attention to herself, especially because both men are finely dressed.
 The painting was rejected for the Paris Salon of 1863 as it was deemed to be a scandalous work of art.
 The painting at the Courtauld Gallery was the first version of the work.
 The other version, which is much darker, is on display at the Musée d’Orsay in Paris.